 Colored rice is an excellent medium to add some excitement to your child’s learning experience.
 You can use dyed rice to make sensory bins, rice tables, or even as a fun teaching tool.
 The possibilities are endless.

 The best part is that it’s easy for you to do!
 Oh, and did I mention that it’s cheap 😉.

-Continue to read through this post for step-by-step instructions on how to make colorful rice for hours of use.
+Continue to read through this post for step-by-step instructions on how to make colorful rice for hours of extraordinary learning and playing.